pa-oshea/Software/Docker/Docker compose.md

 In this specification, a network is a platform capability abstraction to establish an IP route between containers withing services connected together.
 Low-level, platform-specific networking options are grouped into the network definition and **may** be partially implemented on some platforms.

 #### [Volumes](https://docs.docker.com/compose/compose-file/#volumes-top-level-element)
 Services store and share persistent data into volumes.
-The specification describes such a persistent data as a high-level filesystem mount with global options.
+The specification describes such a persistent data as a high-level file system mount with global options.
 Actual platform-specific implementation details are grouped into the volumes definition and **may** be partially implemented on some platforms.

 ### Example
 ```yaml